 Students are eligible to take the First Examination after meeting the following requirements: (1) Completion of Geographic Thought and Theory (EES 709) and The Nature of Scientific Research (EES 704) with a grade of B or better, (2) Completion of 18 credits of course work with an overall average of 3.0 or better, and (3) Completion of at least one methodology course within their specific area of research.

-Following faculty review of the examinations, an oral exam of approximately half an hour will be scheduled for each student.
-The oral portion of the exam is generally conducted within ten days of the written portion.
 In part, the purpose of the oral exam is to provide an environment in which personal interactions help to clarify any ambiguities in a student’s answers to questions in the written exam.
 A student should be prepared to answer additional follow-up questions during this discussion.
 Students will receive an assessment of their exam upon the conclusion of the oral.
 If a student does not pass any portion of their exam, they will be informed of their path forward.
 They may be required to re-take all or part of the exam, to complete additional course work, to work intensively with a designated faculty member, or to follow other recommendations from the examining committee.